tronnik/lua-game/README.md

 ## Game
-in the itch.io page you will download the zip with the .exe and the .dll for the correct function of the game link of the [itch.io](https://valentin-villar.itch.io/tic-tac-nakano)
+in the itch.io page you will download the zip with the .exe and the .dll for the correct function of the game

+### Controls
+The basic controls are a left-click to choose where to place your move and pressing R will restart the game.

+link of the [itch.io](https://valentin-villar.itch.io/tic-tac-nakano)

 ![Image](https://img.itch.zone/aW1nLzE4MDMxODc4LnBuZw==/original/3PvQeQ.png)